 Can there truly be such a thing as a good death?
-If the patient's wishes are honored, there can be grace in saying good-bye to one's own life.
+If a dying person's wishes are honored, there can be grace in saying good-bye to one's own life.

 Addressing emotional fears and anxieties, tying up loose ends with friends and families, and having a chance to leave memories for loved ones can all contribute to a good death.